6 Things To Consider When Buying Your Bridal Lingerie

 6. Think About Colour

 The color of your bridal lingerie will have to depend on your outfit.
-Sure, some outfits are thick enough to mask even brightly coloured undergarments but, as a rule, bridal lingerie tends to be in neutral hues that either match the light colors of Western wedding gowns – white, ivory, blush or beige – or the brighter hues of Indian wear such as reds, maroon, pink and gold.
+Sure, some outfits are thick enough to mask even brightly colored undergarments but, as a rule, bridal lingerie tends to be in neutral hues that either match the light colors of Western wedding gowns – white, ivory, blush, or beige – or the brighter hues of Indian wear such as reds, maroon, pink and gold.
 Whatever color you choose, be sure to wear it under your final outfit before to ensure nothing is visible on the outside to take away from the beauty of your dress.